anachronic/typescript-api-boilerplate/README.md

 ## Roadmap

 - [ ] Integrate koa sessions
+- [ ] Rewrite error handler
 - [ ] Add github actions to test that this template actually works
 - [ ] Figure out if `yarn test --watchAll` works or not
 - [ ] Check out alternatives because routing controllers is dropping Koa (#1)
+- [ ] Write even better docs
+- [ ] Possibly turn it into a framework instead of a boilerplate
 - [ ] Maybe make a template out of this

 ## Questions or anything else